A Jam-Packed One Day In Florence Itinerary

 Two versions of Andrea del Sarto’s massive Assumption of the Virgin are in the Iliad Room.
 And one of my favorite artists, Artemisia Gentileschi, has another version of Judith and Holofernes in the Saturn Room.

-Here’s my guide to the Pitti Palace.
-Click here to pre-book a skip the line ticket to the Pitti Palace.
+Click here to pre-book a skip the line ticket.

 There’s not much signage in the museum.
 You may want to book a guided tour and learn all about how the Medici amassed their impressive collection.